 - Do not fall prey for phishing emails, phishing is a technique where customer receives email/SMS depicting it’s sent by bank asking for personal information like account numbers, internet banking user IDs and passwords, OTP, PIN, CVV etc.,

 - The email is designed in such a way that it will look exactly same as an email sent by the legitimate bank.

 - The email may have the links such as “Please click here to update your Account Information in order to keep your Bank Account or the Card Active.”

-- The email contains the URL or image once clicked the user will be redirected to some other website to capture the information such as customer ID, Password, Card details etc.
+- The email contains the URL or image once clicked the user will be redirected to some other website to capture the information such as Customer ID, Password, Card details etc.,

-- Never click on any such link or enter your login ID and password without verifying the authenticity of the web page.
+- Never click on any link or enter your login ID and password without verifying the authenticity of the web page.

 - Vishing is a fraud in which the customers are tricked into revealing their critical and sensitive personal financial information to unauthorized persons / entities through voice-based technology.
 The vishing attacks are also being carried out using various voice-based channels like ISDN PRI (primary Rate Interface), Mobile PRI (Primary Rate Interface), VOIP, Landline or Mobile telephone etc.

-- Difference between Phishing & vishing is that phishing involves the use of emails to trick you into providing your personal details whereas vishing involves voice or telephone services.
+- Difference between phishing & vishing is that phishing involves the use of emails to trick you into providing your personal details whereas vishing involves voice or telephone services.

-- A typical vishing call involves a scammer, posing as an employee calling from your bank or another organization asking for your personal details & scanner could convince you to divulge the information with multiple reasons to seek the information from you.
+- A typical vishing call involves a scammer, posing as an employee calling from your bank or another organization asking for your personal details & scammer could convince you to divulge the information with multiple reasons to seek the information from you.

-- Regardless of the story you are told, the scammer will be aiming to convince you to share the confidential personal and banking information, such as your PIN or password.
+- Regardless of the story you are told, the scammer will be aiming to convince you to share the confidential personal and banking information, such as your QID, PIN or password.
 Even if you use your telephone keypad or keyboard to type in your details, if you are on the line with a scammer, the scammer can record them.